 Reporting points along the course enable Jersey Coastguard to be kept up-to-date with the progress of the swim.

 It is recommended at these points to request a weather update.
 Communications should primarily be done through VHF channel 82.

 Details of recommended reporting points for a round Island or Jersey to France swim are illustrated on the attached appendix page in figures 1.1 and 1.2.

 Swim start positions near traffic lanes

-If a swim start position is located near any traffic lanes then St Helier VTS MUST be informed of the same information as required by the coastguard outlined above via VHF channel 14.
+If a swim start position is located near any traffic lanes, then St Helier VTS MUST also be advised of the same information provided to the Coastguard via VHF channel 14.

 Once the swimmer and escorting vessels are clear of the traffic lanes VTS must be informed.

 Round Island swims

 For a Round Island swim, VTS should be informed as the swimmer passes Corbiere and then again at Noirmont Point.

 St Helier VTS will include information on the swim in their Routine broadcast at +15 past the hour, informing commercial shipping operating within the VTS Area.